Sometimes one just needs to get away.

 We switched our XM radio selection to the 80s station and just like that we started feeling the life flowing through our veins again – two crazy kids singing Def Leppard and U2 songs at the top of our lungs.
 Nobody but us in the world.

-We met up with my Finger Lakes friend, AJ and took the Fall Sky Ride up Bristol Mountain, a 2,200 foot elevation at the mountain summit.
+We got into the fall fun right away by going up the Fall Sky Ride up Bristol Mountain, a 2,200 foot elevation at the mountain summit.
 Bristol Mountain doesn’t have a hotel for guests to stay in, but there are a lot of condos and apartments guests can rent either on or around the mountain.
 During the winter months, the mountains offers tons to do, from skiing to snowboarding and lessons.
 And though snow hasn’t touched the mountains yet, the views alone from this, the highest vertical between the Adirondack/Laurentian Mountains of the east and the Rocky Mountains of the west, makes it worth a visit a little early.

 It rained on the way up the mountain.
 Cold, hard rain.
 But we didn’t care.
 Surrounded by the golden colors of the trees around us, the quiet of the same, and then greeted by the rainbow as we made our way down made the experience one I will be smiling about for a long, long time.

-We stopped at some of our favorite places: Bristol Scenic Overlook, Monica’s Pies in Naples for grape pie, apple pie and some homemade jams.
-We ate at Simply Crepes, where I once again indulged in the Oatmeal Crème brûlée, and restocked our supply of olive oils and balsamic vinegars from F. Oliver’s (check out these and other favorite eateries in my foodie report on Finger Lakes).
+We stopped at some of our favorite places: Carolabard Park for views of Canandaigua Lake and Monica’s Pies in Naples for grape pie, apple pie and some homemade jams.
+We ate at Simply Crepes, where I once indulged in the Oatmeal Crème brûlée, and restocked our supply of olive oils and balsamic vinegars from F. Oliver’s, all in the heart of Canandaigua.

 The morning before we left, we traveled 30 minutes away from Canandaigua to Geneva, NY, along Seneca Lake.
-When you visit, stop into Opus Espresso and Food Bar (formerly known as Opus Espresso and Wine Bar) and order their breakfast burrito.
+When you visit, stop into Opus Espresso and Food Bar and order their breakfast burrito.
 One fed both of us pretty good – well, that and the Apple Pumpkin Chocolate Chip muffin as well as their really, really good latte.

 A walk along Seneca Lake while holding hands helped to end a short romantic escape that renewed our spirits and our energy.
 We couldn’t stop smiling at how perfect it had all been.
 The Finger Lakes has been magical for me like that.